harry1321/batch-data-etl/README.md

 For more details about how to quickly deploy Airflow on docker, please refer to https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html.
 # Requirements

-1. Have Docker installed on your system
+1. Have Docker installed on your system.
+2. Create these folders: `logs`, `plugins`, `config`, `data`, `google/credentials`.
-2. Have all the required packages written in `requirements.txt`
+3. Have all the required packages written in `requirements.txt` .
-3. Have your own Google Cloud Platform account and get credentials to store or access files in Google Cloud Storage.
+4. Have your own Google Cloud Platform account, and create a new project and storage bucket.
+5. Get credentials to store or access files in Google Cloud Storage, and save the credentials.json under ./google/credentials .
-4. Set up a new project and storage bucket, and then set the Airflow Variables in `.env`
+6. Then set the necessary Airflow Variables in .env .

 # Dependencies